 If you define an embedded stylesheet in the manner described above, then this should be printed first, and will then be applied to any subsequent printing of Html within the program.
 However …

-If the console is cleared, either by the Clear button on the UI, or by programmatically using call clearConsole(), then the style sheet will be removed also – but you can print the style sheet again before printing further content if you wish.
+If the console is cleared, either by the Clear button on the UI, or by programmatically using call clearConsole(), then the stylesheet will be removed also – but you can print the stylesheet again before printing further content if you wish.
 In this case it can be a good idea to define the stylesheet as a (global) constant.

 In general you should avoid using * to define the applicability of a style, since this could mess up the styling of the Elan IDE, and even render it unusable.
 (If this happens, refresh the browser and correct the stylesheet definition).
 If you want a style to apply to all elements that you are printing you may specify #console * - this means ‘all elements within the element with id = 'console'